djplaner/memex/docs/sense/CASA/design-of-vue-lj-data-structures.md

 The GraphQL data isn't directly useful for the Vue components.

+## On the question of stores

+Beyond the basic (singleton) approach initially used there are purpose [built stores](https://dev.to/muratcanyuksel/saving-and-using-fetched-data-with-vuex-store-2igj) for Vue.
+[Pinia](https://pinia.vuejs.org/introduction.html) appears to be a current good one.
+Recommended by the [Vue originator](https://rubenr.dev/pinia-vuex/)

+But perhaps too heavy weight for usage now.
+This [comparison of state management in Vue](https://medium.com/@subodha.sahu91/3-state-management-in-vue-js-c4cda1ca1397) lists three options

+1. global event bus

+    - Difficult to maintain as application grows.
+Also lead to data inconsistencies
+2. simple global store
+3. Vuex library (Pinia fits here)

 [//begin]: # "Autogenerated link references for markdown compatibility"
 [vue-canvas-learning-journal]: vue-canvas-learning-journal "vue-canvas-learning-journal"